Colombian Child Hosting Program

 Coordination in Colombia for the required pre-trip preparation of the children including educating the child about the program and benefits, English classes, outings and activities, classes about cultural differences, manners and etiquette, securing of child’s Colombian passport and US tourist visa for travel to the US (when applicable), transportation in preparation city, all meals/snacks and accommodations during children preparation and post program evaluation.

 Colombian staff hotel/meals/activities expenses and salary in Colombia for on-site the preparation program for the children.

-Children health insurance while traveling which covers any accidental illness or injury.
+Children travel insurance which covers any accidental illness or injury.

-Sack meal for child and companion upon arrival and for departure flight.
+Sack meal for child and social worker companion upon arrival, and for departure flight.

-Snacks and beverages on flights or during layovers
+Meals for children and companions on flights or during layovers.

 Liability insurance by A Love Beyond Borders as required by ICBF.